RafaelJMinaya/Spotify-Music-Genre-Classification/README.md

 ## 1. ***Data Overview***

 ### **Spotify Song Dataset**:
->Comprised of 114k songs from Spotify with genre categories for each song
+>Dataset is comprised of 114k songs from Spotify with genre categories for each song.

 <br>